Aref-Akminasi/aws-developer-associate/IAM.md

 1. Define an IAM Role within your account or cross account
 2. Define which principals can access this IAM Role
 3. Use AWS STS to retrieve temporary credentials
+4. You will receive temporary security credentials an **access key** a **secret access key** and a **session token**.
+To use these credentials in subsequent AWS CLI commands, the application needs to set the access key, secret access key, and session token in the **environment variables**

 # Active Directory